isaacnmm/pestpolicy-hugo2XX/content/posts/how-often-should-you-repaint-interior-walls/index.md

 ###  **FAQs**

-**Q: ** Can I paint over mold? **A: ** No. Remove mold with a bleach solution, dry the area, and apply mold-resistant primer first. **Q: ** How long [should](https://pestpolicy.com/how-often-should-you-paint-your-house-exterior/) I wait before repainting a newly painted wall? **A: ** Wait at least 23 weeks for the paint to fully cure before adding another coat. **Q: ** Does dark paint require more maintenance?
+**Q: ** Can I paint over mold? **A: ** No. Remove mold with a bleach solution, dry the area, and apply mold-resistant primer first. **Q: ** How long [should](https://pestpolicy.com/how-often-should-you-paint-your-house-exterior/)I wait before repainting a newly painted wall? **A: ** Wait at least 23 weeks for the paint to fully cure before adding another coat. **Q: ** Does dark paint require more maintenance?

 **A: ** Dark colors show flaws and fading more easily, so touch-ups may be needed sooner.

 ##  **Conclusion**

-Regular [repainting](https://pestpolicy.com/best-paint-sprayer-for-interior-walls/) preserves your homes beauty and value while allowing creative expression.
+Regular [repainting](https://pestpolicy.com/best-paint-sprayer-for-interior-walls/)preserves your homes beauty and value while allowing creative expression.

 By selecting the right materials, addressing wear promptly, and adapting to your homes unique needs, you can minimize maintenance and maximize enjoyment.
 Whether refreshing a single room or overhauling your entire interior, a strategic approach ensures lasting, stunning results. **Proactive Care Checklist: ** - Inspect walls biannually for damage. - Clean high-traffic areas quarterly. - Update paint every 57 years (adjust based on room usage).